 Most of my color palettes are inspired by my visits to tropical locations such as Aruba or the Mexican Caribbean.
 My dream has always been to live along the beach somewhere and my goal with my work is to remind myself and everyone else of these beautiful places.

 Most of my current work can be found in the VISUAL ART section, but you can also schedule a studio visit or catch me at an event.
 You can also EMAIL me with any questions as well.
-You can also visit my ETSY SHOP to purchase small good and apparel!
+Please visit my ETSY SHOP to purchase small good and apparel!

 Always looking for something new, I decided to try photography.
 Equipped with my first camera, a Nikon D3300 with its kit lens, I set out to learn everything I could about it.
 Getting the best out of my simple equipment in any situation was vital to me and I quickly passionate about landscape and street photography.
 I wanted more though and decided to try weddings and portrait work.